Five Things You Should Never Do If You Fall Behind On Your Mortgage

 The negotiations could go on over an extended period of time, and if the transaction does not work out the buyer may elect not to buy your property.
 It could leave you with very little time to resolve the situation and avoid foreclosure.
 Further, you have no control over the information that goes to your lender or the accuracy thereof.
 It is entirely possible that the buyer could handle the negotiation and presentation of information in a way that makes it very difficult for you to resolve your loan situation later.

 If, however, you believe that your best option is to allow the buyer to work directly with your lender, make certain you consult with a real estate professional and/or an attorney before signing a contract.
-If you are going to do a Short Sale get representation from a real professional.
+If you are going to puruse a short sale, you should always have a real estate agent representing you.
 It costs you nothing – the lender pays the fees.
 Someone should be looking out for you.

 We can help, and it costs you nothing.
 We have fought for homeowners like you many times – and won.
 The lender wins also.
 They do not want to take your property through foreclosure.
 That’s why they will negotiate to get the deal done.